Cable Links, Annuli and Sutured Floer homology: Introduction

 This should be compared with a very similar result~\cite[Proposition 9.2]{binns2020knot}.
 Note however that there is no hypothesis on Alexander gradings in the above statement.
-The main novelty of Propositions~\ref{HFLunknot} and~\ref{HFLhopf} is the fact that their proofs uses Juhasz's sutured decomposition formula~\cite[Theorem 1.3]{juhasz2008floer}.
+The main novelty of Proposition~\ref{HFLunknot} and Proposition~\ref{HFLhopf} is the fact that their proofs uses Juh\'asz's sutured decomposition formula~\cite[Theorem 1.3]{juhasz2008floer}.
 We note that Propositions~\ref{HFLunknot} and~\ref{HFLhopf} can be used to produce infinite families of links which knot Floer Homology and Khovanov homology cannot distinguish but which link Floer homology can detect, as in~\cite[Theorem 9.4]{binns2020knot}.
 For example, these two propositions imply that link Floer homology detects all forests of unlinks -- that is links which arise from unlinks via iterated connect sums -- while the knot Floer homology and Khovanov homology are determined by the number of components and number of split components alone.

-Our final results is of a distinct flavour and uses different methods than those preceding.
+Our final result is of a distinct flavour and uses different methods than those preceding.
 View $T(2,n)$ as the closure of a $2$-braid.
-Denote by $L_n$ the link formed by taking $T(2,n)$ union its braid axis. {Theorem~\ref{2braid}} \begin{2braid} Link Floer homology detects $L_n$. \end{2braid}
+Denote by $L_n'$ the link formed by taking $T(2,n)$ union its braid axis as shown in Figure~\ref{fig:Ln}, but with arbitrary orientation. {Theorem~\ref{2braid}} \begin{2braid} Link Floer homology detects $L_n'$ for all $n\in\Z$. \end{2braid}

-This result can be thought of as the Floer homology analogue of the corresponding detection results for Annular Khovanov homology detecting all $2$-braids - which follow from computations of Grigsby-Licata-Wehrli~\cite[Proposition 15]{grigsby_annular_2018}, and the fact that annular Khovanov homology detects braids and the braid index Grigsby-Ni~\cite{grigsby_sutured_2014}.
-The $n=0$ case of this proposition was originally due to Baldwin-Grigsby~\cite{BG}, while the $n=1,2$ and $3$ cases are proven in~\cite{binns2020knot}.
+This result can be thought of as the Floer homology analogue of the corresponding result that Annular Khovanov homology detects all $2$-braids -- which follow from computations of Grigsby-Licata-Wehrli~\cite[Proposition 15]{grigsby_annular_2018} and the fact that annular Khovanov homology detects braids and the braid index by results of Grigsby-Ni~\cite[Corollary 1.2]{grigsby_sutured_2014}.
+The $n=0$ case is a special case of a result of Baldwin-Grigsby~\cite[Theorem 3.1]{BG}, while the $n=1,2$ and $3$ cases are proven in~\cite{binns2020knot}.